Digital transformation hard at work during the pandemic

 At Netcall, we love sharing too.
 South Hams and West Devon Councils (SHWD) was able to fast track their low-code adoption by using these COVID-19 apps.
 With just a week to develop and deploy a new Business Rates Relief solution, SHWD downloaded the Business Rates Relief app designed by Croydon and adapted to its own needs.
-And in a return, Croydon have downloaded the Track and Trace built by Cumbria and are working with their stakeholders to see how best to deploy it within their town.
+And in a return, Croydon has downloaded the Test and Trace built by Cumbria and are working with their stakeholders to see how best to deploy it within their town.

 This gave us a fantastic start, we were then able to build on Croydon’s app, and with a little technical help from Netcall we were able to deploy a live process that suited our requirements in less than a week from taking delivery of the Liberty Create platform.
 The new app also saved the SHWD Case Management team time by automating as much of the business logic as possible, enabling us to make urgently needed payments.
-AppShare is a great concept and we are looking forward to sharing our own processes with other council’s in the near future.
+AppShare is a great concept and we are looking forward to sharing our own processes with other councils in the near future.

 – Mike Ward, Head of IT Practice at SHWD

 Our investment is here to stay

 Netcall is invested in making it easier for councils to deliver faster, more cost-effective services.
 Even if you are not yet a Create user you are able to access these apps with a special COVID-19 package.
 It is based on council size, and starts at £600 per month to meet cloud hosting charges.

 And then there’s… “Ask the expert” advice when you need it